 David Droullard, MD

-Originally from Minnesota, I came to Seattle for general surgery residency after medical school in New York.
-I am in the 7-year track pursuing an NIH T-32 funded research fellowship at the Surgical Outcomes Research Center (SORCE) and a MS in Health Services through the UW School of Public Health.
-I am passionate about promoting evidence-based practice in surgical care, and plan to be an academic surgeon and health services researcher.
-I chose the University of Washington because of the depth and breadth of surgical experience offered at our 6 training sites; the community of amazing co-residents, attendings, and staff, and Seattle’s unparalleled access to the great outdoors.
+Originally from Minnesota, I came to Seattle for residency after medical school in New York.
+I am in the 7-year track completing a T-32 funded research fellowship at the Surgical Outcomes Research Center (SORCE) and an MS in Health Services through the UW School of Public Health.
+I am passionate about prioritizing patient-centered outcomes in research and clinical care, and hope to contribute work that is useful for personalized decision-making, informed by each patient’s goals and values.

-Mountaineering, skiing, rock climbing, cycling, and trail running.
+Mountaineering, skiing, rock climbing, cycling, trail running, and all other kinds of Type II fun

-American Society of Colon and Rectal Surgeons- Resident Member
+Resident Member, American Society of Colon and Rectal Surgeons

 - Curtis, J. M., Hahn, W. S., Stone, M. D., Inda, J. J., Droullard, D. J., Kuzmicic, J. P., Bernlohr, D. A. (2012).
 Protein carbonylation and adipocyte mitochondrial function.
 J Biol Chem, 287(39), 32967-32980.